 For most of us, mosquito bites are simply an annoying but inevitable part of summer.
-If we can resist the urge to scratch the itchy bite, bumps tend to fade away in a matter of days and we vow to use bug spray the next time we’re outdoors.
+If we can resist the urge to scratch the itchy bite, bumps tend to fade away in a matter of days and we vow to use bug treatment the next time we’re outdoors.
 But for some people, a mosquito bite can generate an allergic reaction that is painful and lingering.
 This type of reaction is referred to as “Skeeter Syndrome.”

 Skeeter Syndrome develops from an allergic reaction to the proteins in a mosquito’s saliva.
 Symptoms can develop within a matter of hours and include:

 - Large area of swelling and redness around the bite

 - Swollen lymph nodes